maet3608/nuts-flow/README.rst

 - `Code <https://github.com/maet3608/nuts-flow>`_

 **nuts-flow** is largely a thin wrapper around Python’s *itertools* that allows the chaining of iterators using the ``>>`` operator.
-This lead to more readable code that shows the flow of data.
-The following examples show a simple data processing pipeline comparing *itertools* with **nuts-flow**:
+This leads to more readable code that highlights the flow of data.
+The following example shows two implementations of a simple data processing pipeline; the first based on *itertools* and the second using **nuts-flow**:

   >>> from itertools import islice, ifilter
   >>> list(islice(ifilter(lambda x: x > 5, xrange(10)), 3))